sinorga/MuranoCLI/README.markdown

 ### Windows Install

 The MrMurano gem will install on Windows.
-There is also a single Windows binary Setup installer availible in [releases](https://github.com/exosite/MuranoCLI/releases)
+There is also a single Windows binary Setup installer available in [releases](https://github.com/exosite/MuranoCLI/releases)

 If you do not already use Ruby on Windows, then you should use the binary installer.